swcarpentry/shell-novice/00-intro.md

 At a high level, computers do four things:

--   run programs
+-   run programs,
--   store data
+-   store data,
--   communicate with each other
+-   communicate with each other,
--   interact with us
+-   and interact with us.

-They can do the last of these in many different ways, including direct brain-computer links and speech interfaces.
+They can do the last of these in many different ways, including direct brain-computer and speech interfaces.
-Since these are still in their infancy, most of us use windows, icons, mice, and pointers.
+Since these interfaces are still in their infancy, most of us use computer screens, mice, touchpads and keyboards.
 These technologies didn't become widespread until the 1980s, but their roots go back to Doug Engelbart's work in the 1960s, which you can see in what has been called